smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Adding the service
 ------------------
 The service shape is the entry-point of our API, and is where we define the operations our service exposes to a consumer.
-First and foremost, let's define the initial service shape without any operations:
+First and foremost, let's define the initial service shape without any operations.
+Open the main.smithy file and add the following:

+.. important:: For code blocks, the name of the current file is given in the top-left corner.

 .. code-block:: smithy
     :caption: ``main.smithy``